voxels/voxels.github.io/_posts/2022-09-13-creating-a-youtube-vr-video-in-unreal.markdown

 At 6K resolution with 16 bit color depth stereo images, my laptop exported about 8 seconds of video frames every 12 hours.
 For a 90 second video, that's a 4 day render time.
 At 4K resolution with 8 bit color depth stereo images, my laptop exported about 2 seconds of video in 7 hours.
 I had about 13 seconds overnight, so here is a clip of a 360 video uploaded to youtube:

 {% include youtubePlayer.html id="BTBjqj57Iu4" %}

+Upgrading to the new Nvidia drivers caused this render process to crash.
+I'm going to pick back up after porting this project over to UE5.